 Oftentimes, Kratom is regarded as a dangerous drug likened to opioids.
 But in contrast to Kratom, which has had few negative cases in comparison, opioids and prescription painkillers have been major issues for many Americans as the more frequently they are used, the more likely you are to experience pain without them.
-From 2007-2008, more than 1 in 10 Americans were prescribed opioids and by 2012-2013, 1 in 5 of those patients became addicted to them.
+From 2007-to 2008, more than 1 in 10 Americans were prescribed opioids and by 2012-2013, 1 in 5 of those patients became addicted to them.
 In 2017 alone, the CDC’s Natural Center for Health Statistics showed data that every day 128 people in the United States die after overdosing on opioids.

 In regards to Kratom, it has been suggested that the natural plant could be a helpful tool in pain relief and weaning people off opioids without increasing the risk of relapse or overdose death.
 Unlike cold turkey withdrawal, where users are at high risk for relapse due to physical symptoms such as anxiety, depression, and muscle aches, Kratom can provide an alternative without the high risks.
 It also has milder side effects than opioids like nausea, drowsiness, constipation, or dry mouth which can happen with opioid use.

 A 2018 policy report by the American Kratom Association (AKA)